Four Things You Should Expect from a Ghostwriter

 In addition, all of that must be cross-checked with the brand voice and brand messages of your organization.

 From overarching messages to the actual wording, the ghostwriter’s product will come across as something that comes from you.
-Yet it still must ring true with your
+Yet it still must ring true with your organizations overall story and collateral.
+Your ghostwriter will take you through this process is a structured manner.

 Does the ghostwriter know your field well enough?